 “barupa” has been my online moniker since 1991, when I created an email address from the first 2 letters of my first, middle, and married names: Barbara Ruth Paciotti.
 I later added my state’s PO abbreviation so I’m also barupatx.
-(That’s Texas USA, in case you didn’t know!)
-My students and teacher/librarian colleagues call me “Ms. P“.
+(That’s Texas USA) My students and colleagues call me “Ms. P“.

 After 15 years “at home,” I returned to education as a Science Teacher in an alternative high school for at-risk students and taught there for 9 years.
 After certifying as a School Librarian, I moved to a 2-yr-old middle school, and remained there for 13½ years.
-I seem to love working with the kids that make most folks cringe (I also love ages 2-4) so clearly I’m a woman in need of therapy!
+I love working with the kids that make most folks cringe—alternative schoolers, middle schoolers, and toddlers aged 2-4… clearly I’m a woman in need of therapy!

-I began blogging shortly after becoming a School Librarian, as a way to share what I’ve learned.
-Attending conferences or seminars and in online discussion forums and listservs, I always contribute.
-I thank my school district: I take nearly every professional development they offer, even out of my subject area, and I learn from some remarkable educators.
-Plus, I’m a voracious reader of education blogs and books!
+I began blogging after becoming a School Librarian, to share what I learn.
+I also contribute to online discussion forums and listservs and when attending conferences.
+I’ve taken as much professional development as my school district offers to broaden my understanding, and I learn from some remarkable educators.
+I’m a voracious reader of education blogs and books.
 I strive to see the big picture…how it all fits together…so that I can integrate it for others to more easily understand.

 I like to help people find answers (probably why I became a school librarian) and I hope you find some through this blog.

 blogging from the Dallas TX Metroplex, USA

 As a Visual Content Marketing Specialist, I focus on Teachers, especially those with blogs and/or TeachersPayTeachers stores.
 I can:

 - create branded pins for Pinterest with optimized keywords and pin descriptions